Indulge In Unhurried Dining

 View the menu here.

 If you live in the Lehigh Valley region, you’re close enough to Bethlehem to plan an impromptu dinner date at Bolete [bo-leet], 1740 Seidersville Road but don’t let an hour or two drive stop you from experiencing one of the best meals you’ll have.
-When your travels lead you to Allentown, Bethlehem, or Easton, add Bolete to your itinerary.
+When your travels lead you to the Lehigh Valley, add Bolete Bethlehem to your itinerary.
 My meal was superb.

 My evening with the staff at Bolete evolved while I was a guest at The Sayre Mansion.
-I arrived in Bethlehem in the early afternoon and immediately, my thoughts turned to planning my coverage of this magnificent inn.
-But food also crossed my mind.
-It always does when I arrive in a city or town for a travel assignment.
+I arrived in Bethlehem in the early afternoon and immediately, dinner was on my mind.
+My thoughts turned to a relaxing meal after settling in at the mansion.
 You might have experienced the confusion that comes with narrowing your dining options in a city with so many options.
 I’ve literally spent hours sifting through online menus.
 Who wants to do that, particularly when your day is jam-packed with sightseeing or business meetings?
+Bolete Bethlehem came highly recommended.

 Fortunately, the management at The Sayer Mansion recommends Bolete and I made my reservation for 7 p.m. so the remainder of my day I could set up my tripod and camera gear, interview staff, or walk around town.